Modern Slavery Statement

 Tata Supplier Code of Conduct (“SCOC”)

 TCP Canada’s main supplier is TCP GB, and TCP GB works with its ’suppliers in order that they may comply with the SCOC.
 Pursuant to the SCOC, suppliers must comply with the Group’s Business and Human Rights Policy.
-Of TCP GB’s non-tea suppliers of packaging and services, as at the date of this Statement, suppliers representing 67% of TCP GB spend in this area have signed the SCOC, and TCP GB is working towards getting 100% commitment from all our suppliers in our non-tea supply chains.
+Of TCP GB’s non-tea suppliers of packaging materials, as at the date of this Statement, suppliers representing 100% of TCP GB spend in this area have signed the SCOC.

 TRAINING ON SLAVERY, FORCED AND CHILD LABOUR, AND HUMAN TRAFFICKING